 Can you tell what pages they visited and what made them leave?

 Many visitors to your site may still be considering their options, their time frame, their budget, etc. and giving them something to help their decision process makes you a resource.
 Laying out clear call to action (CTA) will give them something to do on their visit.
-These CTA should be bold, inviting, and offer some sort of free resource to spur clicks.
-When clicked, these CTA should redirect to a custom landing page that details the offer fully and provides a simple contact form to claim.
+These CTAs should be bold, inviting, and build value around your resource to spur clicks.
+When clicked, these CTA should provide the user an unassuming conversion opportunity by presenting them with a form that is not overwhelming and doesn't ask for more information than the user is willing to give up for the value of that particular offer.
+This can be in an animated window pop up, a redirect to a landing page or through a form embedded right there on the page.

-Every page on your website should contain one or more CTA, and they should be placed above the fold.
+Every page on your website should contain one or more CTAs.
 You will see a much greater conversion ratio for prominent CTA placement rather than burying them at the bottom.
 You’ll also find better conversion rates by mixing up the design elements and colors to make them stand out.
+Make sure that your CTA is connected to the surrounding content to provide context to the user.
+By tying in your conversion points to the content they are embedded in, you can provide relevance to the user which will increase your conversion percentage.

 There is a lot to look at on a web page, your goal should be to drive their eyes to your offers so they get more clicks.
 For example, check out this infographic pictured below, you’ll notice placement suggestions for 4 different CTA above the fold (in light blue).
 Get something similar going on your website right away, you won’t be disappointed when dozens of new contacts come to you every week.